attilagaspar/right_terror/README.md

 - **Operating System**: Windows 11 Pro (Build number 26200.7462)
 - **Hardware**: 12th Gen Intel(R) Core(TM) i5-12450H (2.00 GHz), 32 GB RAM

+## Data availability

+- The analysis sample (.dta files that are used to generate the results) is uploaded to the PSRM Dataverse and is public.
+- Raw data (which includes proprietary sources) is available for request for replication purposes.
+- Nevertheless, the analysis sample generating scripts are publicly available to enhance transparency.

 ## Required Stata Packages

 Before running the replication, install the following packages: